-Next we decorated our stockings with Latino style decorations.
+Next, we decorated our stockings with Latino style decorations.

 We had an afternoon of making Christmas tags, and I had to assist with wrapping my gifts from my son with the help of a placemat that acted as a template to enable wrapping to be cut to size, and then I was blindfolded to assist with the taping up.

 Having my sister and her husband join us for a few days in Cuba added to the Christmas feel.
 Explorason proudly showed off his decorated tree to them, and the apartment felt like our little home (apart from the daily invasion of the landlady).
-I had been able to buy a few DS games on-line and have them send to her in Australia, so we had the right region, and she brought those, along with candy and a few small gifts for under the tree from my family.
+I had been able to buy a few DS games online and have them send to her in Australia, so we had the right region, and she brought those, along with candy and a few small gifts for under the tree from my family.

-So it felt really empty when 2 days before Christmas we had to say good-bye to them and to have Christmas alone.
-Admittedly, I had a good cry, and this is one of those tough times to be travelling.
+So it felt really empty when 2 days before Christmas we had to say goodbye to them and to have Christmas alone.
+Admittedly, I had a good cry, and this is one of those tough times to be traveling.
 But I wanted to make the best of what we had.
 I always say that other countries are not “wrong”, but “different”, and we would embrace the cultural difference.
 But it was hard.